TheFanatr/yeetclub-android/README.md

 Consider contributing to the following classes: **1) Fragment1** (the feed), **2) FeedAdapter** (the recycler adapter for the feed), 3) **EndlessRecyclerOnScrollListener**, and 4) **LoadingRowRecyclerAdapter** (I have to yet to integrate these two classes into the feed).
 Loading a fixed number of items per full scroll would certainly reduce the load of our RecyclerView lists when the amount of data stored becomes larger.

 Cacheing data for offline viewing could be another area to work on.
-[See Take Your App Offline with Parse Local Datastore](http://blog.parse.com/announcements/take-your-app-offline-with-parse-local-datastore/)
+See [Take Your App Offline with Parse Local Datastore](http://blog.parse.com/announcements/take-your-app-offline-with-parse-local-datastore/) for some useful information.

 ### 5.0.2 Media